Jasiel-Stark8/iForgot/README.md

 ## Contribute

-We welcome contributions!
+We welcome contributions strickly to added collaborators!
 If you find any issues or have suggestions, please [open an issue](github_issue_link_here) or submit a pull request.

 ## License

-*License details will go here.*
+*Full Restricted License.
+Cannot be redesigned without owners notice*

 ---

-This updated README now includes the basic functions and list of card types as provided by Jesse.
-As the project progresses, we can continue to refine and expand upon this document.